Who Pays For Auto Accidents In Texas?

 Answers you can trust from a Fort Worth attorney

 In Texas, car accidents are a big deal.
 The financial cost can add up fast, between medical expenses, lost wages, property damage and other effects on your life.
+Many people suffer from long-term pain such as lower back pain after a car accident.
 While you’re trying to focus on your recovery, finding a way to pay those bills can be overwhelming.

 Understanding Texas’ Fault Insurance System

 Like most states, Texas is considered a “fault” state for car accidents.
 That means the driver who is at fault for a wreck is responsible for compensating people injured in the accident.
 In circumstances where multiple drivers are partially at fault for the accident, each driver needs to pay compensation in proportion to his or her percentage of fault – this is called comparative negligence.

 Texas uses a modified comparative negligence system with a 51 percent criteria for recovery.
 This means if you are at least 51 percent responsible for the accident, you cannot recover compensation for your injuries.
 If you are partially at fault but less than 51 percent, you can recover compensation, but your award will be reduced by your percentage of fault.